back to all blogsSee all blog posts

 Oracle

-The following server.xml example configures two Oracle data sources, each of which establishes trust in a different way:
+The following server.xml example configures three Oracle data sources, each of which establishes trust in a different way:

 <server>